 A call to action (CTA) or CTA button in ecommerce should make it clear to online users what the next step in their journey will be.
-This could be to add an item to their online shopping cart, sign up to a subscription or perhaps complete a purchase.
+This could be to add an item to their online shopping cart, sign up to a subscription or perhaps complete the purchase.

 It’s important to remove any friction from the user journey to push them further down the sales funnel.
 Of course there can be multiple calls to action on each webpage with different wording, sizing, colour and links.
 There’s no perfect formula for a CTA.
 What works for one site may not on another, but whatever the size, shape, wording or colour, a CTA works as one of the main driving forces in directing a visitor to making a desired action – such as ultimately completing a sale.